echokk11/webrtc_arm64_ios/README.md

 # Build of Webrtc for IOS

+casue webrtc.xcfrmaework install by pod only compile in x64, we can not run simulator in m1/m2 mac. and we did not want run xcode in Rosetta mode. so build it ourself.

 > simulator and arm64 for m1 mac (including m1 pro,m1 max,m2... all Mac computers with Apple silicon)

 ![](Xnip2023-02-10_17-39-21.jpg)